rust-lang/rfcs/text/0000-async.md

     /// - `Poll::Pending` if the value is not ready yet.
     /// - `Poll::Ready(val)` with the result `val` upon completion.
     ///
-    /// Once an async value has completed, clients should not `poll` it again.
+    /// Once a future has completed, clients should not `poll` it again.
     ///
-    /// When an async value is not ready yet, `poll` returns `Poll::Pending`.
+    /// When a future is not ready yet, `poll` returns `Poll::Pending`.
-    /// The computation will *also* register the interest of the current task in the
+    /// The future will *also* register the interest of the current task in the
     /// value being produced.
-For example, if the async value represents the availability
+For example, if the future represents the availability
     /// of data on a socket, then the task is recorded so that when data arrives,
     /// it is woken up (via `cx.waker()`).
 Once a task has been woken up,
-    /// it should attempt to `poll` the computation again, which may or may not
+    /// it should attempt to `poll` the future again, which may or may not
     /// produce a final value at that time.
     ///
     /// Note that if `Pending` is returned it only means that the *current* task